sirasagi62/mushi/README.md

 `mushi` uses the following directories and files:

 - **Configuration**: `~/.config/mushi/`
-- **Common ignore file**: `~/.config/mushi/common.ignore` (automatically created with default patterns)
+- **Common ignore file**: `~/.config/mushi/common.gitignore` (automatically created with default patterns)
 - **Cache directory**: `~/.cache/mushi/github-gitignore/` (local clone of github/gitignore)

-The `common.ignore` file contains default ignore patterns that are prepended to every generated `.gitignore` file.
+The `common.gitignore` file contains default ignore patterns that are prepended to every generated `.gitignore` file.
 You can edit this file to customize your default ignores.

 ## How It Works

 1. On first run, `mushi` clones the [github/gitignore](https://github.com/github/gitignore) repository to your local cache
 2. When you create a `.gitignore`, it:
    - Updates the local cache (unless disabled)
-   - Reads your custom `common.ignore` file
+   - Reads your custom `common.gitignore` file
    - Combines it with the selected template
    - Writes the result to `./.gitignore`